ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 Many of the issues presented here apply to every utility-based CSS framework.
 Notice that this blog post is based on Tailwind 3, and there might be changes in the already announced version 4.

+If you want to comment on this blog post, you can do so below the [tweet](https://x.com/scriptraccoon/status/1772199809648062881).

 ## What is Tailwind

 Skip this section if you are already familiar with Tailwind.